MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

     > [!NOTE]
     > If you don’t see the booking you’re looking for, it may be because you have access to multiple organizations (instances).
-    To switch to a different organization, select Change D365 Instance .
+    To switch to a different organization, select **Change Dynamics 365 Instance**.

 ## Sign out of the app